-Upon observing Caulerpa prolifera, notification was provided to the Southern California Caulerpa Action Team (SCCAT), a multi-agency group that includes representatives from the California Department of Fish and Wildlife, U.S. Fish and Wildlife (FWS), National Marine Fisheries Service, RWQCB, ACOE, California Coastal Commission, and State Lands Commission, among others.
-The SCCAT is meeting bi-weekly to determine the extent and magnitude of the observed Caulerpa prolifera in the Coronado Cays, to determine which areas in the Bay will need to be surveyed, and to develop and implement an eradication plan to remove the infestation, eradicate, and survey, including the need for permits and funding to complete any eradication efforts.
+Upon the discovery of Caulerpa prolifera, notification was provided to the Southern California Caulerpa Action Team (SCCAT), a multi-agency group that includes representatives from the California Department of Fish and Wildlife, U.S. Fish and Wildlife (FWS), National Marine Fisheries Service, RWQCB, ACOE, California Coastal

+Commission, and State Lands Commission, among others.
+The SCCAT meets bi-weekly to determine the extent and magnitude of the observed Caulerpa prolifera in south Bay and the Coronado Cays, to select survey areas, and to develop and implement the eradication plan to eliminate the infestation, including the need for permits and funding to complete eradication efforts.